arsam31/SAAC02-Notes/README.md

 Flow: statements are taken from DockerFile and placed as a filesystem layer in docker image.
 Then we place this docker image in docker hub.
-Then this image is taken from hub and placed on servers as a docker container(which is a running state of docker image)
+Then this image is taken from hub and placed on servers as a docker container(which is actually a running state of docker image)

 #### Container Key Concepts